fenago/docker-course/md/lab_5.md

 The preceding command creates and starts the containers in `detached` mode.
-It starts by creating the `server-with-compose_default` network and the
-    `server-with-compose_static` volume.
-Then, it builds the
-    `init` container using the `Dockerfile` from
+It starts by creating the `server-with-compose_default` network and the `server-with-compose_static` volume.
+Then, it builds the `init` container using the `Dockerfile` from
 *step 4*, downloads the `nginx` Docker image for the server, and starts the containers.
 Finally, it prints the names of the containers and makes them run in the background.

-    Note

-    You can disregard the warning about Swarm mode since we want to deploy all containers to the same node.
+**Note:** You can disregard the warning about Swarm mode since we want to deploy all containers to the same node.

 7. Check the status of the application with the `docker-compose ps` command:

 ![](./images/B15021_05_08.jpg)

 This output lists two containers.
-The `init` container exited successfully with code `0`, while the `server` container is `Up` and its port is available.
+The `init` container exited successfully with code `0`, while the
+`server` container is `Up` and its port is available.
 This is the expected output since the `init` container is designed to prepare the `index.html` file and complete its operations, whereas the `server` container should always be up and running.

 8. Open `http://localhost:8080` in the browser.
 The following figure shows the output: